Home › Label Printer Comparison

 Zebra GK420d

-The predecessor to the ZD421 — still widely available and a strong budget option for warehouses and GS1 barcode label printing.
-203 DPI, USB and serial connectivity, accepts 4" label stock.
-No wireless, but durable and reliable for high-volume use.
+The predecessor to the ZD421 — widely available at lower cost.
+203 DPI, USB and serial, accepts 4" label stock.
+No wireless, but durable and reliable for high-volume warehouse and GS1 barcode label printing.

 Phomemo M110 Mini Label Printer

-Bluetooth portable label printer, ~$35–$55.
+Bluetooth portable label printer.
 Proprietary thermal paper, 2" max width.
-Good enough for low-volume product labels and testing.
-Not suitable for high-volume e-commerce.
+Good for low-volume product labels and testing before committing to a desktop printer.

 Budget pickNo setup requiredPortableView on Amazon